Contact Our Raptor Emergency Team 24/7 at:

 There is no way to prepare for helping a wild animal in distress.
 Consult the Rocky Mountain Raptor Program before attempting to handle an injured raptor.
 Raptors can cause severe injuries to would-be rescuers, even when they are hurt and sick.

 If you have a possible rescue situation, please contact RMRP so we may help you determine what to do next.

-- 24/7: Call the Raptor Emergency phone number (970) 222-0322
+- 24/7: Call the Raptor Emergency phone number at (970) 222-0322.

-- If you find a dead raptor, please call RMRP for information on what to do
+- If you find a dead raptor, please call RMRP for information on what to do.

 Injured raptors require immediate specialized care.
-Any delay reduces the bird’s chance of recovery and release.
+Any delay reduces the raptors chance of recovery and release.
 Licensed wildlife rehabilitators are dedicated to healing sick and injured animals and raising orphaned youngsters with the goal of returning them to their natural home.
 They are licensed by state and federal agencies.
 RMRP is a licensed raptor rehabilitation facility.

 Note: Sometimes we receive common nighthawks or songbirds on the ground or injured.
 These are not raptors and we are not licensed to care for them at RMRP.
 Use the Animal Help Now website to find a local rehabilitator.